cspr-rad/kairos-spec/info.md

   next.
 However, this relies on the L2 not denying you service.
 - "Validity proofs" are ZKPs rolled up into one

-Questions:
-- Does Risc0 support GPU acceleration?
-What about Lita's products?

 First steps:
 - Review & edit typst so Mark can use everything
 - Dig into casper node: What does a Casper transaction look like?
 Data limits?